cam-digital-hospitals/.github/profile/README.md

 Docker containers and the host; however, this is not available on Linux.
 Instead, define "extra-hosts" in the Docker Compose file: see https://stackoverflow.com/a/67158212

+- Note: `host.docker.internal` is not currently needed in the current Docker Compose setup, but might be needed if running additional services outside Docker on a local machine.

 To launch services use the `dbu` alias in `alias.sh`, which combines the Docker Compose `down`, `build` and `up` commands.
 Make sure to run this from the same directory as `docker-compose.yml`.